pereznetworks/My-Tic-Tac-Toe-Game/README.md

         Player X name input appears on left, Player O name input on the right.

-        The game will not begin if both players name inputs are blank.
+        The start screen will not switch to the game board screen, if both players name inputs are blank.

         On clicking 'start game', if both players name are blank... the player X name input is highlighted